Rister87/hello-world/README.md

 # hello-world
 Yup Yup I am back
-About myself: Lost guy that has interest in computer programs and Volleyball.
+Lost guy that has interest in computer programs and Volleyball.